goldenguy00/ror2skillsplusplus/README.md

 Go and check out all of these characters and give them some love!

-If you have your own modded character that supports Skills++ let me know and I will add it to the list.
+If you have added Skills++ to your own modded character let me know and I will add it to the list.

 ## Feedback and bug reports